akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 Reading the [documentation of the Camel-HTTP4 component](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.6/html/apache_camel_component_reference/http4-component), that we will use to POST the request, it's clear that the component is able to use the exchange *body* and *header* to create the request.

 The best thing we can do here is some coding.
 We will create a custom bean and add it to the route.
-This is called a *processor*.
+This is called a *Processor*.
 It simply gives us the possibiliy to do several things in one component.

 Add a new file named *myDocumentSender.java* under ```[Your fuse integration project]/src/main/java/org/test```